Conformal welding of independent Gaussian multiplicative chaos measures: Conditions for H older continuity

-Our aim is to apply this lemma to $f=F_n$ and so we might wonder how best to choose a partition and sequences of annuli satisfying the conditions of the lemma?
+Our aim is to apply this lemma to $f=F_n$ and so we might wonder how best to choose sequences of annuli satisfying the conditions of the lemma?

-One might initially choose the $\mathbb{A}_i$ of the previous lemma to be regular annuli centred at equally spaced points on $\partial\D$ which would clearly satisfy the conditions for the partition $U_1^{(n)},\dots,U_{m_n}^{(n)}$.
+One might initially choose the $\mathbb{A}_i$ of the previous lemma to be regular annuli centred at equally spaced points on $\partial\D$.
 However since the distortion $K$ is defined in terms of $\Phi_1^{-1},\Phi_2^{-1}$ this would require us to find the inverse images of these regular annuli under random homeomorphisms, and then control the distortion of $\Phi_1,\Phi_2$ on these sets.
 This seems difficult if not unfeasible.

-Instead we consider deterministic families of regular annuli centred at points of $\partial\D$ and then we map them under $\Phi_1,\Phi_2$ to obtain random annuli on which it is easier to control the distortion $K$ (see the bottom panel of Figure~\ref{fig:AnnuliIllustration}).
-This introduces a new difficulty; if $A$ is some topological annulus which intersects both components of $\C\setminus\D$ and we map it using $\Phi_1$ on $\D$ and $\Phi_2$ on $\C\setminus\overline{\D}$ then its image will no longer be a topological annulus in general.
+Instead we consider deterministic families of regular annuli centred at points of $\partial\D$ and then we map them under $\Phi_1,\Phi_2$ to obtain random annuli on which it is easier to control the distortion $K$ (see Figure~\ref{fig:AnnuliIllustration}).
+This introduces a new difficulty; if $A$ is some topological annulus which intersects both components of $\C\setminus\partial\D$ and we map it using $\Phi_1$ on $\D$ and $\Phi_2$ on $\C\setminus\overline{\D}$ then its image will no longer be a topological annulus in general.
 Our method will be to consider families of `half-annuli' inside and outside $\D$ and allow for the possibility that the images under $\Phi_1$ and $\Phi_2$ respectively of different families will match up to form `composite annuli'.
 If we could find enough such composite annuli around each point of $\partial\D$ (such that their images under $F_n$ have conformal modulus bounded away from zero) then we could apply Lemma~\ref{l:Annuli-Holder} to deduce H\"older continuity.

-The following lemma gives an explicit statement of this fact.
+We now describe these constructions more precisely.
 For notational convenience we will find it simpler to define our half-annuli on $\C\setminus\R$ and work with $\Psi_1,\Psi_2$ before mapping back to $\C\setminus\partial\D$ (see Figure~\ref{fig:AnnuliIllustration} again).
 Specifically we denote